 Got a clogged drain?
 Wondering how to unclog a drain?
 Going to take a stab at unclogging it before you call a plumber?
 Great!
-Just make sure you avoid the following common drain cleaning mistakes!
+Just make sure you avoid the following common drain-cleaning mistakes!

 1. Not Protecting Your Eyes or Skin

-Think for a moment about the things that are down in that drain.
-Then realize that you are probably going to experience some backsplash as you plunge your drain (which is a great strategy, actually – plunging the drain often works) and the stuff that is inside your drain may get in your eyes.
+Think for a moment about the things that are down that drain.
+Then realize that you are probably going to experience some backsplash as you plunge your drain (which is a great strategy, actually – plunging the drain often works), and the stuff that is inside your drain may get in your eyes.
 Always wear goggles when poking around in a drain.

 In addition to wearing goggles, you will want to check if there is any other outlet where dirty water may splash up when you are plunging the drain.
 For example, if you plunge one side of a double sink, water is likely to splash up from the second sink.
-Cover the other drain with a towel or paper towels so the dirty water is contained.
+Cover the other drain with a towel or paper towel so the dirty water is contained.

 2. Using Chemical Drain Cleaners